gravitational/teleport/docs/quickstart.md

 teleport start --roles=node --token=n92bb958ce97f761da978d08c35c54a5c --auth-server=10.0.10.1
 ```

-Start `teleport` daemon on "luna" as shown above, but make sure to use the proper `--auth-server`
+Start `teleport` daemon on a new node as shown above, but make sure to use the proper
-IP to point back to your localhost.
+`--auth-server` IP to point back to your localhost.

-Once you do that, "luna" will join the cluster.
-To verify, type this on your localhost:
+Once you do that, verify that the new node has joined the cluster:

 ```bash
 > tsh --proxy=localhost ls